Twoast/textme-dashboard-v2/README.md

 Then run `nvm use` at the root of the project.
 It'll make sure every developer works with the same node version.

 ## Linting

-`eslint`: Run `yarn lint` to check of any lint
+`eslint`: Run `yarn lint` to check of any lint `prettier`: Run `yarn prettier` to run & format the code if needed.
+(Remember it writes the code in-place)